sleeve/fredmeyer-app-icon/README.md

 ## Starting Fresh (For Everyone) 😉

-I think we have our plan laid out and have everything that we need now to re-create the icons.
+I think we have our plan and have everything that we need now to re-create the icons.
 We're going to be using [Sketch](https://www.sketch.com/) as our vector editor.
 Here are the steps we're following starting with the largest 1024x1024px size:

 1. Create a 1024x1024 square and fill it with white #FFFFFF, this is our icon background.
 2. Copy the "F" vector path from the .svg we found on the website and paste it on top of the white background.